riverhuang1107/everai_documentation/Guide/en/README.md

 ## Build image
 This step will build the container image, using two very simple files `Dockerfile` and `image_builder.py`.

 In `image_builder.py`, you should set your image repo.

+In this example, we choose to use quay.io as the public image registry to store application images.
+You can also use well-known image registry similar to quay.io, such as Docker Hub, GitHub Container Registry, Google Container Registry, etc. If you have a self-built image registry and the image can be accessed on the Internet, you can also use it.

 ```python
 from everai.image import Builder